Reputation, reputation, reputation! Oh, I have lost my reputation! Cassio

 Othello, Act 2 Scene 3

-During an impassioned discussion on Brexit I heard someone cry,
+During an impassioned discussion on Brexit I heard someone cry out in anger,

 “I do not want to live in a world where I no longer have the right to lie!”

-I doubt, therefore, that many of us would want to live in a world where we have an absolute freedom of speech that could only protect villains, criminals and con-men from justice.
-If the law forbids us to lie under oath, to perjure ourselves or to defame a person – why, why, why – then are our politicians and our journalists allowed to blatantly lie, deceive and mis-inform the public without any repercussion?
+Only villains, criminals and con-men could ever benefit from a right to lie.
+If the law forbids us to lie under oath, to perjure ourselves or to defame a person it poses the interesting question of why we as a society allow our politicians and our journalists to blatantly lie, deceive and mis-inform the public without any repercussion?
 The impact of their lies affects the whole direction of our nation with huge social, economic and cultural impacts on each and everyone of us leading to very serious harm.

 Many have been grappling with this very question since the results of the referendum were announced in the early hours of 24 June 2016.
 Perhaps the best way to think of it is to realise there are “categories” of lies.
 During the referendum campaign we can pin down two, irrefutable lies, which even Vote Leave and Leave.EU don’t exactly deny were blatant lies.
 The first lie was to state – across a battle bus no less – that the UK pays EUR 350 million a week to the EU.
 The second lie was to say unequivocally that Turkey “is” joining the EU.